Ashford Hospitality Trust (NYSE:AHT) Shares Scheduled to Reverse Split on Monday, July 19th

-Shares of Ashford Hospitality Trust, Inc. (NYSE:AHT) are scheduled to reverse split on the morning of Monday, July 19th.
-The 1-10 reverse split was announced on Friday, July 2nd.
-The number of shares owned by shareholders will be adjusted after the closing bell on Friday, July 16th.
+Ashford Hospitality Trust, Inc. (NYSE:AHT) shares are set to reverse split on the morning of Monday, July 19th.
+The 1-10 reverse split was announced on Monday, July 19th.
+The number of shares owned by shareholders will be adjusted after the closing bell on Monday, July 19th.

-Ashford Hospitality Trust (NYSE:AHT) last posted its earnings results on Monday, May 3rd.
-The real estate investment trust reported ($1.10) earnings per share for the quarter, topping the consensus estimate of ($1.44) by $0.34.
-Analysts anticipate that Ashford Hospitality Trust will post -0.6 earnings per share for the current year.
+Ashford Hospitality Trust (NYSE:AHT) last released its quarterly earnings results on Monday, May 3rd.
+The real estate investment trust reported ($1.10) EPS for the quarter, topping the consensus estimate of ($1.44) by $0.34.
+On average, equities analysts predict that Ashford Hospitality Trust will post -0.6 earnings per share for the current year.

-In related news, Director Benjamin J. Md Ansell acquired 50,000 shares of the firm’s stock in a transaction on Wednesday, April 14th.
-The stock was acquired at an average cost of $2.15 per share, for a total transaction of $107,500.00.
-Following the acquisition, the director now owns 83,215 shares of the company’s stock, valued at $178,912.25.
-The purchase was disclosed in a document filed with the SEC, which is available at this hyperlink.
+In related news, Director Benjamin J. Md Ansell acquired 50,000 shares of Ashford Hospitality Trust stock in a transaction that occurred on Wednesday, April 14th.
+The stock was acquired at an average price of $2.15 per share, with a total value of $107,500.00.
+Following the completion of the acquisition, the director now directly owns 83,215 shares of the company’s stock, valued at approximately $178,912.25.
+The acquisition was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
 Corporate insiders own 1.70% of the company’s stock.

-A number of hedge funds and other institutional investors have recently modified their holdings of the business.
-Millennium Management LLC raised its holdings in Ashford Hospitality Trust by 167.7% in the 1st quarter.
-Millennium Management LLC now owns 3,414,591 shares of the real estate investment trust’s stock worth $10,073,000 after purchasing an additional 2,138,882 shares in the last quarter.
-Davidson Kempner Capital Management LP raised its holdings in Ashford Hospitality Trust by 122.4% in the 1st quarter.
-Davidson Kempner Capital Management LP now owns 3,335,801 shares of the real estate investment trust’s stock worth $9,841,000 after purchasing an additional 1,835,801 shares in the last quarter.
-BlackRock Inc. raised its holdings in Ashford Hospitality Trust by 374.3% in the 4th quarter.
-BlackRock Inc. now owns 1,161,928 shares of the real estate investment trust’s stock worth $3,009,000 after purchasing an additional 916,964 shares in the last quarter.
-Charles Schwab Investment Management Inc. raised its holdings in Ashford Hospitality Trust by 49.6% in the 4th quarter.
-Charles Schwab Investment Management Inc. now owns 1,087,382 shares of the real estate investment trust’s stock worth $2,817,000 after purchasing an additional 360,307 shares in the last quarter.
-Finally, Brookfield Asset Management Inc. bought a new position in Ashford Hospitality Trust in the 1st quarter worth $2,996,000.
-Institutional investors and hedge funds own 13.10% of the company’s stock.
+Hedge funds and other institutional investors have recently modified their holdings of the business.
+Acadian Asset Management LLC acquired a new stake in Ashford Hospitality Trust in the 1st quarter valued at about $25,000.
+Auxano Advisors LLC acquired a new stake in Ashford Hospitality Trust in the 1st quarter valued at about $30,000.
+Newman Dignan & Sheerar Inc. acquired a new stake in Ashford Hospitality Trust in the 1st quarter valued at about $32,000.
+Patriot Investment Management Inc. acquired a new stake in Ashford Hospitality Trust in the 1st quarter valued at about $36,000.
+Finally, Victory Capital Management Inc. acquired a new stake in Ashford Hospitality Trust in the 1st quarter valued at about $50,000.
+13.10% of the stock is owned by institutional investors.

 Ashford Hospitality Trust is a real estate investment trust (REIT) focused on investing predominantly in upper upscale, full-service hotels.